-Professors of Practice may attend faculty meetings and may vote on all matters other than tenure- line and visitor hiring, retention, promotion, and requirements thereof.
+Professors of Practice may attend faculty meetings and may vote on all matters other than tenured, tenure-track, and visitor hiring, retention, promotion, and requirements thereof.
 Professors of Practice may vote in an election for members of a dean search committee, but they may not vote on the faculty recommendation or communication to the provost at the conclusion of a dean search.

-Professors of Practice may be members of standing faculty committees other than the Committee on Rank and Tenure and the Committee on Appointments with the consent of the chair after consultation with the tenure-line faculty members appointed to the committee.
+Professors of Practice may be members of standing faculty committees other than the Committee on Rank and Tenure and the Committee on Appointments with the consent of the chair after consultation with the tenured and tenure-track faculty members appointed to the committee.
 They may also serve on ad hoc committees.